NVIDIA/cutlass/media/docs/cpp/profiler.md

   --disable-cutlass-package-imports
 ```

-This will output a list of kernels in `./all_kernels.txt` that match the kernel string.
+This will output a list of kernels in `./all_kernels.txt` that match the kernel string so you can further narrow down your filter string.

 ## CUTLASS Profiler usage